Main functionality

 - Parameters:

-alpha (float, optional) – A significance level for confidence intervals (from 0 to 1).
+alpha (float) – A significance level for confidence intervals (from 0 to 1).
+Defaults to 0.05.

-n_bootstrap (int, optional) – The number of bootstrap iterations.
-Defaults to 10000.
+n_bootstrap (int) – The number of bootstrap iterations.
+Defaults to 5000.

-silent (bool, optional) – Whether to execute the function silently, i.e. not showing the progress bar.
+silent (bool) – Whether to execute the function silently, i.e. not showing the progress bar.
 Defaults to False.

 - Returns: